ayadurai/prices/README.md

 # prices
-Prices for property in Skysuites
+List of transaction prices for units in Skysuites.
+Obtained from 99.co circa June 2017.